President, Founder, Board Chair

 DeMilo (she/her/hers) is a mother of four, entrepreneur, blogger, and long time activist.
-She believes children are the key to a better world, and has worked in outreach and after school programs for underprivileged children.
+She believes children are the key to a better world, and has worked in outreach and after school programs for children in underserved areas.
 Her vision for BIPOC Support Foundation was inspired by the community of Tulsa, Oklahoma, Black Wall Street, once a thriving community that was destroyed by the KKK in 1921.
-Her hope is to see the racial wealth gap in America diminish.
-In offering financial and mentoring to BIPOC businesses nationwide, she believes we can achieve this.
-Are you with us?
+Her hope is to see the racial wealth gap in America diminish, equity and decolonized curriculum in schools and empowerment for women and children of color.

 Abby Hidalgo Reynolds (she/her/hers), a Latina San Diego native, has been homeschooling her 3 children since 2004.
 She enjoys gardening, planning road trips, and watching her kids perform.
 Over the years, she has taken on many active roles in her community such as a board member of a non-profit youth theatre group, a Girl Scout leader, and a historical reenactor at Old Town State Park (to name just a few).
 She is thrilled to work with this amazingly passionate team helping support BIPOC businesses and families.